-When blood traces are found in hard-to-reach places (floor cracks, space under the parquet, dents and damages on vehicles, seams and pleats on clothing) or have been washed out it is necessary to us UV rays during the examination.
+When blood traces are found in hard-to-reach places (floor cracks, space under the parquet, dents and damages on vehicles, seams and pleats in clothing) or have been washed out, it is necessary to use UV rays during the examination.
 Blood stains are not fluorescent and look like dark "velvet" stains against the fluorescent background of the surrounding surface.
 It is also reasonable to use luminol tests.
-Luminol is applied to the suspect areas of clothing.
+Luminol is applied to the suspected areas of clothing.
 If any blood traces are present, the expert witnesses a blue glow and production of white foam in the areas of the traces.

-The description of traces that look like blood.
+The description of traces that look like blood

 It is recommended to describe the trace evidence found at place of discovery according to the following plan:

-• Precise localization of the trace (name of the object, its part and surface, distance from landmark);

-- Name of trace (flow, droplet, etc.) - Shape of trace (circular, stellular, etc.)

-• Size of trace (the general sizes by two perpendicular lines, sizes of separate details, direction of longitudinal axis of the trace (vertical, horizontal, slantwise vertical, slantwise horizontal, etc.)

-• Color of trace (red, brown, etc.)

-- Nature of the edges of trace (even, serrated, etc.) - Presence (absence) of blood crust on the surface of trace.
+- precise localization of the trace (name of the object, its part and surface, distance from landmark); - name of trace (flow, droplet); - shape of trace (circular, stellular); - size of trace (the general sizes by two perpendicular lines, sizes of separate details, direction of longitudinal axis of the trace (vertical, horizontal, slantwise vertical, slantwise horizontal); - colour of trace (red, brown, etc.); - nature of the edges of trace (even, serrated, etc.); - presence (absence) of blood crust on the surface of trace.

 The term "stain" is used to identify traces, the mechanism of appearance of which is impossible to establish.
-It is rational to use this term in cases when biologically sourced evidence is found on fur, hay, laced garments, on wet surfaces, after attempts of washing, when the substance spread from its initial borders, in conditions of poor lighting and indistinctness of trace.
+It is rational to use this term in cases when evidence of biological origin is found on fur, hay, laced garments, on wet surfaces, after attempts of washing, when the substance spread from its initial borders, in conditions of poor lighting and indistinctness of trace.

-When describing stains at place of incident it is necessary to specify the location, color, amount, interposition, shape, size, edges, the evenness of the layer, the intensity of the saturation.
+When describing stains at place of incident it is necessary to specify the location, colour, amount, interposition, shape, size, edges, the evenness of the layer, the intensity of the saturation.

-Semen stains are detected in the process of visual inspection (or using a looking glass) of the body and clothing, of bed linen and other objects.
-It is possible to find semen stains with the aid of UV rays, they invoke a blue glow; with the chemical reagent "Phosphotest" (The indicative layer of the subsurface, which is saturated with this reagent, is moistened and then pressed to the edge of the researchable object.
-Purple coloration in 20- 30 seconds of time confirms the positive result).
+Semen stains are detected in the process of visual inspection (or using a magnifying glass) of the body and clothing, of bed linen and other objects.
+It is possible to find semen stains with the aid of UV rays (they produce a blue glow); with the chemical reagent "Phosphotest" (the indicative layer which is saturated with this reagent, is moistened and then pressed to the edge of the researchable object; purple coloration in 20-30 seconds of time confirms the positive result).